CAFS-bioinformatics/PEP_scaffolder/README.md

    Usage info is as follows:

-   Required:
+   Required: <p>
-   -d : the directory where the programs are in.
+   -d : the directory where the programs are in. <p>
-   -i : the output of transcripts alignment with BLAT.
-SeePSL format -j : the genome fragments fasta file which will be scaffolded and was used as the database when aligning proteins.
+   -i : the output of transcripts alignment with BLAT. <p>
+   -j : the genome fragments fasta file which will be scaffolded and was used as the database when aligning proteins. <p>
-   Optional:
+   Optional: <p>
    -r : some fragments which you might be interesting and will not be scaffolded.
 The file has two columns per row.
-One row stand for that two fragments might be connected and should not be scaffolded.
+One row stand for that two fragments might be connected and should not be scaffolded. <p>
    -l : the threshold of alignment length coverage (default:0.95).
-If one protein has a hit of which length coverage was over the threshold, then this protein would be filtered out.
+If one protein has a hit of which length coverage was over the threshold, then this protein would be filtered out.<p>
    -p : the threshold of alignment identity (default: 0.9).
-If one alignment has an identity over the threshold, then the alignment is kept for the further analysis.
+If one alignment has an identity over the threshold, then the alignment is kept for the further analysis. <p>
    -o : the directory where the output file is stored.
-The default output directory is equal to the program directory.
+The default output directory is equal to the program directory. <p>
-   -e : The maximal intron length between two exons (default: 100kb).
+   -e : The maximal intron length between two exons (default: 100kb). <p>
    -f : the minimal number of supporting protein (default: 1).
-If the number of the supporting proteins for the connection is over the frequency, then this connection is reliable.
+If the number of the supporting proteins for the connection is over the frequency, then this connection is reliable. <p>

-   Note: a typical PEP_scaffolder command might be: sh PEP_scaffolder.sh -d ./ -i input.psl -j genome.fasta
+   Note: a typical PEP_scaffolder command might be: <p>
+   sh PEP_scaffolder.sh -d ./ -i input.psl -j genome.fasta <p>

 OUTPUT FILES <p>
    When PEP_scaffolder completes, it will create an PEP_scaffolder.fasta output file in the output_dir/ output directory.